grafana/agent/docs/sources/static/set-up/install-agent-docker.md

 ## Run a Windows Docker container

-1. To install a Grafana Agent Docker container on Windows, run the following command in a Windows command prompt:
+1. To run a Grafana Agent Docker container on Windows, run the following command in a Windows command prompt:

    ```
    docker run ^